sirupsen/logrus/README.md

   // Log as JSON instead of the default ASCII formatter. log.SetFormatter(&log.JSONFormatter{})

-  // Output to stdout instead of the default stderr, could also be a file. log.SetOutput(os.Stdout)
+  // Output to stdout instead of the default stderr
+  // Can be any io.Writer, see below for File example log.SetOutput(os.Stdout)

   // Only log the warning severity or above.